 - For cycling holidays, Switzerland has a chocolate box menu of delights on offer.
 Indeed, one cycling holiday even has you wheeling through ‘chocalatiering’ lands, so there is no issue with topping up the carbs on that one.
 Road cyclists who want to push themselves up passes, and soar down Alpine valleys have the perfect ‘breakaway’ on our Valais cycling holiday.
 Cycling around Lake Constance has fewer peaks and troughs, but more countries, as this vast lake, in the Alpine foothills, with shoreline meadows, vineyards and beaches, leads you into not only Switzerland but also Germany and Austria.
 Fed by the Rhine, you can also add a visit to the spectacular 150m Rhine Falls onto your Lake Constance cycling route.

 - Travelling by train in Switzerland is both eco-friendly and eco-fantastic, boasting some of the most exhilarating train journeys in the world.
 Many of our Switzerland tours are accessible by train, such as the Via Alpina and Bernese Oberland walking holiday, starting in Meiringen, which is just an hour from Lucerne by train.
 The Tour de Mont Blanc starts and ends at Chamonix, a popular Alpine train station, and you can start and finish the St James Way by train too.
 You can also go hiking alongside the world famous Rhaetian Rail route, hopping on and off the train whenever you please.
-Read more about train travel in Switzerland on The Man in Seat 61’s award-winning website.
+Read more in our blog, Best train journeys in Switzerland.

 - Mountains may dominate landscapes in Switzerland but the lakes are often the leading ladies.
 Lake Constance, known locally as Bodensee, is the best known of all its 1,500 lakes or so, and our cycling holiday around Lake Constance, with electric bikes also an option, is one of our top Switzerland tours.
 Both Constance and Lake Lucerne feature on our St James Way walking holidays, and our Bernese Oberland walking holiday has its finale on the shores of Lake Geneva, the largest lake in Switzerland.
 For a lake wanderlust fest, our Ticino Lakes and Valleys walking holiday is an aquatic arcadia, with Lake Lugano its most sought after mountain oasis.
 But the oscar for leading lady of the lakes goes to our walking holiday in the High Engadine Valley, also known as the Pearl of the Alps, interspersed with sapphires of St. Moritz, Silvaplana, Champfèrer and Silser lakes.